-After the death of his young mistress, Paddy became famous in history as the dog who roamed freely and traveled afar - some believe searching for the child he loved.
+After the death of his young mistress, Paddy the Wanderer became famous in history as the dog who roamed freely and traveled afar - some believe searching for the child he loved.

 The Airedale terrier was given as a gift to a young girl named Elsie, daughter of a seaman.
 Elsie, her mother and the dog, believed to have been named Dash, would often go to the wharves in Wellington, New Zealand to greet her father's ship.
 In 1928, three year old Elsie died of pneumonia and in his grief, and despite attempts to make him a home dog, Dash took to roaming the wharves.